More to Know About: Domestic Violence

 - Control over how the victim dresses or how they act

 - Forced sexual intercourse or disregard of partner’s unwillingness to have sexual intercourse

 - According to the Michigan State Police, there were 91,004 reported victims and 105 reported murders related to domestic violence in 2017.

 - Nationally, females ages 18-24 and 25-34 generally experienced the highest rates of intimate partner violence.

 - Nearly 1 in 5 women and 1 in 7 men report having experienced severe physical violence from an intimate partner in their lifetime.

 - On a typical day, there are more than 20,000 phone calls placed to domestic violence hotlines nationwide.

 - The presence of a gun in a domestic violence situation increases the risk of homicide by 500%.

 Domestic Violence Michigan Resources

 If you’re facing domestic violence, aren’t sure if it meets the legal definition, or need help getting a restraining order as soon as possible, speak with an attorney immediately.
-Are you a victim of domestic violence?
-Unhappy with your current attorney?
-Request a free consultation now.

 It’s difficult to seek help for many reasons if you’re a victim of domestic violence, especially if you have children in the household or if the abuser controls internet and finance access.
 However, there are a variety of free resources for you to use if you believe you may be a victim of domestic violence.
 Some of these resources include the free, reputable, 24/7 hotlines below.